- Search The Registry

 *The birth of Matilda McCrear in c1857 is celebrated on this date.
 She was a Black African (Yoruba) woman who was enslaved and transported to America.

-On arrival in Alabama, she was bought by Memorable Walker Creagh along with her ten-year-old sister Sallie and her mother Gracie.
+On arrival in Alabama, she was bought by Memorable Walker Creagh along with her ten-year-old sister Sallie and her mother, Gracie.
 Gracie was forcibly paired with Guy, another Clotilda survivor, while her two oldest daughters were bought by another slave owner and never seen again.
 She never married and was probably not a citizen of Africatown, Ala.
 Instead had a decades-long common-law marriage with a white-American (German), with whom she had 14 children.
-Even though she left West Africa when she was a toddler, throughout her life she worn her hair in a traditional Yoruba style, a style presumably taught to her by her mother.
-She also changed her surname from Creagh her former enslaver’s spelling to McCrear.
+Even though she left West Africa when she was a toddler, throughout her life, she wore her hair in a traditional Yoruba style, a style presumably taught to her by her mother.
+She also changed her surname from Creagh, her former enslaver’s spelling, to McCrear.

-When she was in her 70s and this is what led to her being interviewed by the Selma Times-Journal.”
-Matilda was interviewed by journalist Octavia Wynn of the Selma Times-Journal newspaper because she had made the 15-mile journey from her home to Dallas County Courthouse in Selma to make a claim for compensation for herself and Redoshi Smith as survivors of the Clotilda.
-Matilda McCrear the last survivor of the middle passage to America died in Selma, Alabama, in January 1940, aged 83.
+When she was in her 70s, this led to her being interviewed by the Selma Times-Journal.”
+Matilda was interviewed by journalist Octavia Wynn of the Selma Times-Journal newspaper because she had made the 15-mile journey from her home to Dallas County Courthouse in Selma to claim compensation for herself and Redoshi Smith as survivors of the Clotilda.
+Matilda McCrear, the last survivor of the middle passage to America, died in Selma, Alabama, in January 1940, aged 83.